-Excessive carbohydrate inclusion in daily food ration is never a good thing, since it can place a huge metabolic load on the body and raise risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.
+Excessive carbohydrate inclusion in daily food ration is never a good thing since it can place a huge metabolic load on the body and raise the risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.

 To help you avoid all aforementioned complications, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.